-“The Long Game: How Asking for Help Landed Me a Book Deal” essay was accepted for publication in Women Writers, Women’s Books.
+“The Long Game: How Asking for Help Landed Me a Book Deal”, in Women Writers, Women’s Books: an essay about persistence, community, and the moment you realize you don’t have to write alone.

 “Writing Beyond Your Own Experience Requires More Than Research: Hiring a Sensitivity Reader” was accepted for publication in Women’s Fiction Writers Association Write-Away Blog

-“Tall as Tomorrow,” Linda’s poem about her granddaughter visiting her grandmother, was accepted for publication in the spring 2026 issue of Peninsula Poets.
+“Tall as Tomorrow,” Linda’s poem about her granddaughter visiting her grandmother, was accepted by in the spring 2026 issue of Peninsula Poets.

 Book Bound: Supporting Indie Bookstores: Linda’s interviews with two bookstore owners: